calculix/CalculiX-Examples/Setup.md

 ### Windows Setup

+Windows is not the native development platform for CalculiX and this may cause problems at any time.
+Some of them are:

++ CCX fails to clean the result files upon startup if the files (e.g. .frd) is still open in CGX.
+Thus, the .frd file accumulates the results of multiple runs instead of just being re-written.
++ CGX doesn't properly syncronize screen shots with `hcpy`.
+The command acts as if it was written some commands further above in the .fbd file.

 #### CalculiX

 Under Windows, I recommend the [bConverged](http://bconverged.com/) build.
 It has nice SciTE integration with syntax highlighting and execution hotkeys for various relevant file types.